vega113/cshar-unit-test/README.md

 ## Protection against regression

-- Provides confidence that your new code doesn't break existing functionality [Example](examples\regression_example.md)
+- Provides confidence that your new code doesn't break existing functionality [Example](examples/regression_example.md)

 ## Improved Bug handling
 - Unit testing helps identify bugs and issues in the code at an early stage, making it easier to fix them.
-[Example](examples\bug_identification.md)
+[Example](examples/bug_identification.md)
 - When a test fails, it is much easier to locate the problem since the tests are focused on specific units of code.

 ## Executable documentation

-- Tests provide functionality documentation [Example](examples\documentation_example.md)
+- Tests provide functionality documentation [Example](examples/documentation_example.md)
-- Allow to easily run certain scenarios and check what happens if we pass certain input
+- Allows to easily run certain scenarios and check what happens if we pass certain input
 - Well named test explain what can be done with the code and ensure it actually works

 ## Less coupled code

 - When code is tightly coupled, it can be difficult to unit test.
 Without creating unit tests for the code that you're writing, coupling might be less apparent.
-[Example](examples\tightly_coupled.md)
+[Example](examples/tightly_coupled.md)
 - The principle of developers eating their own dog food.
 Be the customer of your own code.

 ## Characteristics of a good unit test